-The Open Society Presidential Fellowship will be awarded to three (3) students graduating in 2014 from an accredited U.S. public policy, and business school.
+The Open Society Presidential Fellowship will be awarded to three (3) students graduating in 2014 from an accredited U.S. public policy or business school.
 Fellows are selected for their scholarship, leadership, and commitment to continued practice in the fields of nonprofit management, human rights, good governance, and justice.

 The mix of work is approximately two-thirds assignments and projects chosen by the president of the Open Society Foundations, and one-third work on an issue the fellow chooses to explore in depth with the approval of the president.